How to Use Terminal on Mac

 What is a Path?

 In Terminal speak, “path” can mean two different things depending on capitalization.
 The lowercase path simply refers to the file or app’s location on your computer, in folders and subfolder.
 Their address, if you will, by way of following the structure of your folders.
 For example, the path to the Terminal app is /Applications/Utilities/Terminal.app.
-The way run an app or open a folder in Terminal is very much dependent on their path from where you are.
+The way run an app or open a folder in it is very much dependent on their path from where you are.

 As such, a path can take two forms.
 The first is an absolute path, which is the file’s full address regardless of the folder where you’re currently working from.
 An absolute path starts at the root level of your hard drive and is displayed as /.
 The second is a relative path, meaning relative to the position where you have already navigated to, and is represented by ./.
 For example, fif you’ve already gone to the /Applications/ folder in Terminal and now wish to move to Utilities, instead of typing out the entire (absolute) path, you’ll just need to type out ./Utilities/.